papyri/site-docs/checklist.md

 = _Papyrus grecs du Musée Gréco-Romain d'Alexandrie_, ed.
 A. Swiderek and M. Vandoni.
 Warsaw 1964.
 (Travaux du Centre d'Archéologie Méditerranéenne de l'Académie Polonaise des Sciences 2).
 Nos.
 1—40 on pp. 47—79; otherwise a catalogue of descriptions and other material relating to the Alexandria papyri. [o.p.] {ddb:p.alex}

 ### <a id="P.Alex.Giss.">P.Alex.Giss.</a>
 = _Papyri variae Alexandrinae et Gissenses_, ed.
 J. Schwartz.
 Brussels 1969.
 (Pap.Brux.
 VII).
 Nos.
 1—61; nos.
 62—73 are notes to other texts.
 Texts reprinted as SB X 10617—10653.
-[FERE] {ddb:p.alex.giss}
+[FERE] {ddb:p.alex.giss} [Online: AWDL](http://dlib.nyu.edu/ancientworld/books/isaw_pbrx000007/1)

 ### <a id="P.Amh.">P.Amh.</a>
 = _The Amherst Papyri, Being an Account of the Greek Papyri in the Collection of the Right Hon.
 Lord Amherst of Hackney, F.S.A. at Didlington Hall, Norfolk_, ed.
 B.P.
 Grenfell and A.S.
 Hunt.
 London. {ddb:p.amh}